yypbd/layoutxml-control-extractor/README.md

 # LayoutXML Control Extractor

-A tool for extracting control IDs and writing findByViewId code tools.
+Tools for extracting control IDs from Android Layout XML and writing findByViewId code.

 It creates a Kotlin, Kotlin(BindExt), Java code by Android Layout XML.